AirshipCMS/Docs/02-Quickstart-Guide.md

 - Creating Relationships

 ## 3. Install Airship Launcher CLI Tools.
 Command-line development tools are currently available for _Mac_ and _Linux_.
 Install the Airship Launcher so you have access to the command line tools necessary for serving site content when you are developing locally.
 You can skip this step if you already have airship launcher installed.
 Not sure?
-Type `airship version` in your terminal.
+Type <span class="code">airship version</span> in your terminal.
 If you see a version number, you are already good to go!

 **Quick Install**
 Easily install the command line tools by entering this into your terminal: